bethtelford/helo-redo/README.md

 <b>[Google Font - Open Sans](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans)</b>

+## Repository
+Do NOT clone this repository.
+You will be creating your own.
+1) Navigate in the terminal to the folder you would like to store your simulation in, and then run `create-react-app helo`. `cd` into the folder to get started.
+2) Run `git init` to create a local git repo.
+3) Add and commit all of your files.
+4) Open up your Github profile page and click on 'Repositories'.
+5) Click on the 'New' button.
+Name your repo (we suggest 'helo', the same name as your local folder).
+Do NOT initialize the repo with a README.
+6) Now go back to your terminal and run `git remote add origin [INSERT-GITHUB-URL-HERE]` with the url from the remote repo you just created.
+7) And finally, run `git push origin master -u` to push your local files to your remote repo for the first time.

+Make sure to commit and push your code often.
+It's not fun to lose hours of work.

 ## React
-1) Run `create-react-app helo` and cd into the folder to get started.
+You have already created a React application as part of setting up the Github repo, so now you will start adding packages and files to that project.
-2) Run `npm i axios react-router-dom redux react-redux --save`.
+1) Run `npm i axios react-router-dom redux react-redux --save`.
-3) Create a component folder inside of src
+2) Create a component folder inside of src
-4) Inside your component folder create a folder for each component you will be using (Auth, Dashboard, Form, Post, Nav)
+3) Inside your component folder create a folder for each component you will be using (Auth, Dashboard, Form, Post, Nav)
-5) Inside each of these folders create a Javascript file named the same thing.
+4) Inside each of these folders create a Javascript file named the same thing.
 Make sure to capitalize the first letter!
-6) Create a simple class component in the Auth, Dashboard, Form, and Post files.
+5) Create a simple class component in the Auth, Dashboard, Form, and Post files.
 For now just return a div containing the component's name from the render method.
-7) Create a functional component (created with the function keyword) in the Nav file.
+6) Create a functional component (created with the function keyword) in the Nav file.
 For now just return a div containing 'Nav'.
-8) Now render the Nav, Auth, Dashboard, Form, and Post components in App.
+7) Now render the Nav, Auth, Dashboard, Form, and Post components in App.
-9) Create a route.js file inside the src folder.
+8) Create a route.js file inside the src folder.
 We will use this for our routing later.
-10) Create a folder called ducks inside of src.
+9) Create a folder called ducks inside of src.
-11) Create a store.js file and a reducer.js file inside of that folder.
+10) Create a store.js file and a reducer.js file inside of that folder.
-12) Run `npm start` to make sure everything is working.
+11) Run `npm start` to make sure everything is working.
 You should see the names of all the components displayed.

 ## Server
 1) Run `npm i express body-parser --save`